 A model of what exists is an ontology, and it’s normal for such a model to use classification, usually a hierarchical taxonomy to define all the things and groups or sets of things that make up your world model.
 Since the groups may be overlapping and nested hierarchically, things may be members / instances of more than one group / set, but each set is defined by its membership.
 Meet the definition and you’re in, fail to meet it and you fall outside that set.
 By definition (literally, by means of definition) the model cuts the world into useful pieces distinct from one another; definitively distinct.
 It’s what analysis means, it’s more ancient than Aristotle and it’s the old battleground of the romantic poets taking issue with classical science.
 It’s not new that we “murder to dissect”.
 Even contemporary philosopher Dan Dennett is at pains to urge his scientist friends, amongst whom he has many, to delay establishing definitions.
 Hold your definition, he says.
 Your definitions are not a fundamental aspect of the world, but an emergent part of the scientific model you are developing and extending.
 Accept that definitions are loose until fitted into your model, only then when usefully forming part of your model are they definitive.
 Though even there, they’re also contingent of course – they are definitive only for the purposes of the current model, until you find a better one.

 If you’ve spent significant time in business and technology, as I have, working on information models, you’ll also realise that even in good functional models, definitions used to identify “business objects” are much less definitive than they might appear.
 The more you broaden the model to cover wider and wider contexts of life, the closer you get to a generic dictionary of terms independent of context, the more such definitions either include terms like typically or usually used for, or terms that contrast the definition of one object with another.
 Calling a spade a spade?
 Try defining “spade”.
 Seriously if you doubt me, try that exercise before googling or wiki-ing it.
-You won’t find a comprehensive one that doesn’t say what it’s usually used for, or contrasts it with not being a shovel, nor recognises that the name applies to many unrelated objects from which it has inherited the same name by metaphorical association.
+You won’t find a comprehensive one that doesn’t say what it’s usually used for, or contrasts it with not being a shovel, nor recognises that the name applies to many unrelated objects from which it has inherited the same name by metaphorical or shape association.
 If you turn up to work and simply have to choose between a shovel and a spade, the problem is trivial.
 Then imagine the kind of definition you might need if you had to frame a piece of legislation or policy on what a spade can or cannot be used for ever, anywhere, by anyone?
 Inconceivable?
 Don’t even think about it.

 Definitions are only definitive within the limits of some model – an abstraction – fitted to a specific purpose.
 The defined objects are certainly not a fundamental aspect of reality.